 “I would say the circumstances in which the serious harms happened do not reflect the modern-day standard of training and credentialing,” said Dr. Sunita Vohra, a professor of medicine at the University of Alberta on Canada and an author of the study.

-The results of the large study, undertaken by the University of Alberta researchers were reported by the New York Times on Nov 22.
+The results of the large study on acupuncture for children, undertaken by the University of Alberta researchers were reported by the New York Times on Nov 22.

 The study was the first large-scale systematic review on the safety of acupuncture in children.
 Previously, large studies focused on acupuncture in adults and found similar complication rates: Serious side effects occurred in about five of every million treatment sessions.

 Acupuncture is one of the most common alternative healing practices in the United States, used by about three million people every year.

 >> Related Post on Acupuncture for Children: Acupuncture is a Proven Painkiller

 Increasingly, it is being used to relieve pain, migraines and other complaints in children.
 About 150,000 children in the U.S. underwent acupuncture in 2007, according to government estimates.

 In the study, researchers focused specifically on children, combing through data of 37 international studies conducted over the past few decades, including both high-quality randomized trials and single case reports of injuries.